Listening to Organizational Decline: How Ignorance Isn’t Bliss

 The Missing Parts: Where Are the Resources?

-Extra tasks, unneeded meetings, or unneeded processes may surface as you scale up.
-For category-defining resource, you might invest in new software or hire additional staff, thinking that it will improve productivity, only to find out later that these additions were unnecessary.
+Extra tasks, unneeded meetings, or redundant processes may surface as you scale up.
+For example, you might invest in new software or hire additional staff, thinking that it will improve productivity, only to find out later that these additions were unnecessary.
 Sometimes, less is more.

 The Assembly Time: The Roadblocks You Didn’t Plan For

 Dealing with delays is an inevitable part of running a business.
-Whether it’s due to external factors like market conditions or internal issues like staff turnover, there will be moments where advancement feels slow.
+Whether it’s due to external factors like market conditions or internal issues like staff turnover, there will be moments where progress feels slow.
 Just like furniture assembly, you need patience and flexibility to adjust your timeline.

 The Sense of Accomplishment: When It All Comes Together